 While metallurgical coal is used to manufacture steel, thermal coal is used to generate electricity, and unlike metallurgical coal, thermal coal has competition in the form of oil, gas, nuclear, hydro, and renewable energies.
-However, continued annual growth in global power demand, particularly in the developing world, continues to support thermal coal's longevity as a competing fuel source10.
+However, over the long-term, continued annual growth in global power demand, particularly in the developing world, is expected to continue supporting thermal coal's longevity as a competing fuel source10.